 Follow the directions to 31165 SE Jackknife Rd in Eagle Creek, this will take you directly to the member’s milk shed located in front of our Blue shop on the road.
 If you are in front of a gate with a long driveway heading up to a house, look to your left.
 Parking at the milkshed is limited, but multiple cars can fit.
 Please feel free to pull all the way into the parking area to leave room for others to park.

 If you would like to schedule a Farm Tour and meet the cows, please feel free to text me to coordinate a time.
-The farm and storefront is not open to the public and you must be a member to shop.
+Remember, the farm and storefront is not open to the public and you must be a member to shop.
 Guests are welcome to visit the store with members present, but are not allowed to purchase anything unless they sign up for the herdshare.

 Please know that tours cannot be accommodated upon demand.
 On top of farming full-time, we also have full-time jobs, but teaching and promoting local food sourcing, sustainability, and community involvement is our guiding mission.